 “A wise man’s question contains half the answer.”
-These words of wisdom are attributed to Solomon Ibn Gabirol ben Judah, an 11th-century Andalusian poet and Jewish philosopher, and he simply nailed the “question of the right question”.
+These words of wisdom are attributed to Solomon Ibn Gabirol ben Judah, an 11th-century Andalusian poet and Jewish philosopher, and he nailed the “question of the right question”.

-I prefer to ask questions such as “What can I do to enhance my chances of….” rather than ask “What my chances are…”
+I prefer to ask questions such as “What can I do to enhance my chances of….” rather than ask “What my chances are….”

 – Keep your options open: do not include the solution you prefer in the question.

 – Avoid questions beginning with “Should…” and better rephrase with “what can I do to…”.
-For example, instead “Should I apply to more than one job?”, ask “What my chances are by applying to more than one job?”
+For example, instead of “Should I apply to more than one job?”, ask, “What my chances are by applying to more than one job?”
 You need to take responsibility and accountability for your own life and your own decisions.
 It is better to ask the Tarot, “What can I expect if I do this or that?”

-– How I can move my… (career, relationship, etc.) forward?
+– How I can move my….(career, relationship, and so on.) forward?

-– How I can improve my abilities to… (communicate with, interact with, connect with, work with, collaborate with, etc.)?
+– How I can improve my abilities to… .(communicate with, interact with, connect with, work with, collaborate with, and so on.)?

-– What do I most need to know about… (my career, my relationship, my love life, the trip coming up, the vacation I will go, the next three months of my life, etc.)?
+– What do I most need to know about….(my career, my relationship, my love life, the trip coming up, the vacation I will go, the next three months of my life, and so on.)?

-– What do I need to know to decide on… (my next step, the new job proposal, my relationship, etc.)?
+– What do I need to know to decide on… .(my next step, the new job proposal, my relationship, and so on.)?

-– What do I need to understand about… (the situation I’m in, the problem I have, etc)?
+– What do I need to understand about… .(the situation I am in, the problem I have, and so on.)?

-– What do I need to know about… ?
+– What do I need to know about… .?